The Smart Editor widget extends the Edit widget with the following features:

 - Display preset value list on top—Shows the preset value list above the template picker.

 - Use feature template filter—The feature template filter presents the keyword and layer filter to narrow down the list of edit templates.
 Check the box to enable this option.

 - Prompt to save unsaved edits when form is closed or switched to the next record—Displays a prompt when leaving the attribute page of the current record if there are unsaved edits.

 - Require confirmation when deleting a record—Displays a prompt when deleting a record.

-- Saves the edit automatically (when presets are predefined)— Automatically saving edits so you can quickly digitize new features.
+- Saves the edit automatically (when presets are predefined)—Automatically saves edits so you can quickly digitize new features.

-- Remove feature from selection on save—Option to transition to the next record or back to the Edit Template page when there is only one record.
+- Remove feature from selection on save—Transition to the next record or back to the Edit Template page when there is only one record.

 - Apply filter values from Group Filter widget to Preset fields—Applies filter values from the Group Filter widget to the preset fields.

-- Keep selected template active—Option to keep the selected template active.
+- Keep selected template active—Keep the selected template active.